muhammetguler/GetirBootcampProject/README.md

 ## Contributing

 This README is structured to align with common GitHub documentation practices, including clear headers, concise explanations, and command-line instructions.
-Replace `YOUR_REPOSITORY_URL` with the actual URL of your project repository and ensure to create or link to the appropriate `CONTRIBUTING.md` and `LICENSE.md` documents based on your project's governance and licensing specifics.

 ## License